 2.1.2.
 When testing an OVC-HEV with driver-selectable operation mode, the preconditioning cycles shall be performed in the same operation condition as the CS test as described in paragraph 3.2.5. of this Annex.

 2.1.3.
-During the preconditioning cycle in paragraph 2.1.2. above, the charging balance of the traction REESS shall be recorded.
-The preconditioning shall be stopped at the end of the cycle when the break-off criteria is fulfilled according to paragraph 3.2.4.5. of this Annex.
+During the preconditioning cycle in paragraph 2.1.2. above, the charging balance of the REESS shall be recorded.
+The preconditioning shall be stopped at the end of the cycle when the break-off criterion is fulfilled according to paragraph 3.2.4.5. of this Annex.

 2.1.4.
-Alternatively, at the request of the manufacturer, the state of charge of the REESS for the charge-sustaining test can be set according to the manufacturer’s recommendation in order to achieve a charge balance neutral charge-sustaining test.
+Alternatively, at the request of the manufacturer, the state of charge of the REESS before preconditioning can be set according to the manufacturer’s recommendation in order to fulfill the break-off criterion.

-In such a case, an additional ICE preconditioning procedure as applicable to conventional vehicles in paragraph 1.2.6. of Annex 6 may be applied.
+In such a case, an additional ICE preconditioning procedure, such as that applicable to conventional vehicles as described in paragraph 1.2.6. of Annex 6, may be applied.

 2.1.5.
 Soaking of the vehicle shall be performed according to paragraph 1.2.7. of Annex 6.
-Forced cooling down shall not be applied to vehicles preconditioned for the charge-depleting test.

 2.2.
-OVC-HEV combustion engine and REESS preconditioning when the test procedure starts with a charge-depleting test
+OVC-HEV combustion engine and REESS preconditioning when the test procedure starts with a CD test

 2.2.1.
 For preconditioning of the combustion engine, the OVC-HEV shall be driven over at least one WLTC.
-The manufacturer shall guarantee that the vehicle operates in a charge-sustaining condition.
+The manufacturer shall guarantee that the vehicle operates in a CS condition.

-2.2.2..
-When testing an OVC-HEV with driver-selectable operation mode, the preconditioning cycles shall be performed in the same operation condition as the charge-sustaining test as described in paragraph 3.2.5. of this Annex.
+2.2.2.
+When testing an OVC-HEV with driver-selectable operation mode, the preconditioning cycles shall be performed in the same operation condition as the CS test as described in paragraph 3.2.5. of this Annex.

-2.2.3..
+2.2.3.
 Soaking of the vehicle shall be performed according to paragraph 1.2.7. of Annex 6.
 Forced cooling down shall not be applied to vehicles preconditioned for the test.

 2.2.4.
 During soak, the electrical energy storage device shall be charged, using the normal charging procedure as defined in paragraph 2.2.5. below.